FabianSchuetze/EconPDEs.jl/README.md

-# `nl_solve` solves finite difference schemes
+# Internal Functions
-`nl_solve` solves the non linear system associated with finite difference schemes.
-This low level function is called by `pde_solve` internally.
-You can also use it directly.
+`pde_solve` internally calls `nl_solve` to solve the non linear system associated with finite difference schemes.
+You can also call this function directly.

  The solver `nl_solve` has the following syntax.
-Denote `F` the finite difference scheme corresponding to a PDE
+Denote `F` the finite difference scheme corresponding to a PDE.
+The goal is to find `y` such that `F(y) = 0`.
  - The first argument is a function `F!(y, out)` which transforms `out = F(y)` in place.
  - The second argument is an array of arbitrary dimension for the initial guess for `y`
  - The option `is_algebraic` (defaults to an array of `false`) is an array indicating the eventual algebraic equations (typically market clearing conditions).